emberjs/website/source/blog/2019-02-22-the-ember-times-issue-86.md

 Be kind,

-Chris Ng, Gaurav Munjal, Amy Lam the crowd and the Learning Team
+Chris Ng, Gaurav Munjal, Amy Lam, Jessica Jordan, the crowd and the Learning Team